|

 marketing.
 They all had to move movies earlier in the year, which is why

+you have missed so many good movies lately.
 The domestic marketing budget for a major release can range from

 one-third to one-half the production budget.
 For smaller films, the